A builtin ‘integer’ type to represent 64 bit integer numbers.

 string.format function is updated to support integer arguments.

-‘d’, ‘i’ and ‘*’ format specifiers will format integer as a signed 64 bit integer number.
+‘d’, ‘i’ and ‘*’ format specifiers will format an integer as a signed 64 bit integer number.

 int64_t lua_tointeger64(lua_State *L, int idx, int* isinteger)